 Translation: beside, next to, close to

-Cabe is one of the less used Spanish prepositions nowadays.
-You may find it in poetic language, but hard to hear it in everyday Spanish.
+Cabe is not such a commonly-used Spanish preposition.
+You may find it in poetic language, but it’s not likely that you’ll hear it in everyday Spanish conversations.

 Nos sentamos cabe la orilla del mar.